Houston Accident Attorney Explains Types of Car Insurance Coverage

 If you are involved in a car accident in the Houston area, it is important to understand the types of insurance policies that cover car accident claims for both the driver that caused the accident as well as the driver and passengers of the other car.

 In Texas, the law requires that drivers of cars maintain financial responsibility to cover any damages they cause in a car accident.

-Most people in Houston comply with this law by buying insurance.
+Most people comply with this law by buying insurance.
 They purchase insurance policies that cover damage they cause to other vehicles, liability insurance as well as insurance to repair their own car if they are at fault, collision insurance coverage.

 Additional coverage is available to protect the policy-holder such as: